mlodz/talkie/README.md

 ## Future Features
 1. Add "Favorites" functionality for sentences.
 Include a star icon, tapping it will save it locally.
 Include a star tab with the voices; this tab will list all saved sentences.
 2. Add more words.
+3. Cleanup code, memo the buttons
+3. Add more tests